 We knew this was coming.
 Everyone knew.
 The power sector is the single largest source of carbon pollution in the U.S. and one of the largest in the world, yet there are no limits on how much carbon power plants can emit into our air.
 The U.S. Environmental Protection Agency’s Clean Power Plan (CPP) for new and existing power plants is urgently needed, is well within Texas’ reach, and can ensure that Texas (more so than other states) forges a strong and prosperous clean energy economy.

 But this week, the Electric Reliability Council of Texas (ERCOT), which manages roughly 90 percent of Texas’ power grid, issued a report that overestimates the challenges posed by the CPP to the state’s electric grid reliability.
 Furthermore, it failed to appropriately recognize key tools available to ERCOT and the state to meet the proposed CPP.

 Here’s a breakdown of what the report missed: Read More

 Good news for clean energy in Texas!

 The Electric Reliability Council of Texas (ERCOT), Texas’ power grid operator, presented a report to its Board of Directors this week confirming what we already knew: demand response is a worthwhile investment that strengthens Texas' power grid.

 Demand response is an innovative tool used by utilities to reward people who use less electricity during times of peak, or high, energy demand.
 In effect, demand response relies on people, not power plants, to meet the demand for energy.
 And on January 6th when the Polar Vortex hit Texas, it did just that.
 Read More

-This commentary was originally posted on EDF's Texas Clean Air Matters blog.
+This commentary originally appeared on our Texas Clean Air Matters blog.